 What about the adverse effects of the new vaccines?
 According to Ylä-Herttuala, the blood clot risk caused by the AstraZeneca vaccine has been exaggerated by media.
 For comparison, the risk of blood clots caused by contraception pills is about 400 times higher.

 “That said, the new vaccines have only been in use for a short period of time.
 Any long-term side effects will gradually be discovered when we have more data.”

-“Clinical trials published so far have shown that both RNA and adenovirus vaccines are safe and effective on teenagers and adults.
-All age groups have reacted well and there is no upper age limit.”
+“Clinical trials published so far have shown that both RNA and adenovirus vaccines are safe and effective.
+All age groups that participated to trials have reacted well and there is no upper age limit.”

 RNA and adenovirus vaccines are not recommended for immunocompromised patients, such as those with severe cancer or recent organ transplantations.
 There is also the risk of a normal allergic reaction or anaphylaxis.

 New vaccines will not replace the current ones

 “New vaccines will not replace the current MMR vaccine against measles, mumps and rubella,” Ylä-Herttuala says.

 But as regards viruses with few main proteins, the breakthrough of new vaccine technologies has already been made.
 However, it has so far not been possible to develop a vaccine against rapidly mutating viruses such as HIV.